Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks: Results

 The other substrates which were considered --- graphite, Cu(111), Au(111), and Al(111) --- all suppress the local magnetic moments in DCA-Cu (Supplementary Fig. \ref*{fig:misc-bands}).
 This observation is consistent with experiments of DCA-Cu on Cu(111), which also did not find magnetic moments\cite{kumar_manifestation_2021,zhang_probing_2014}.
 The avoided crossings in the band structures indicate that Cu(111), Au(111), and Al(111) are strongly interacting (just like Ag(111)) while graphite is weakly interacting.
 The bands also clearly indicate that Au(111) fully depopulates the DCA-Cu kagome bands, Al(111) fully populates the DCA-Cu kagome bands, and graphite slightly reduces the electron occupation of DCA-Cu.

 This raises the important question: why do some substrates allow magnetism in the MOF while others do not?
 Figure \ref{fig:chg-mag-summary} shows the influence of charge transfer between the substrate and MOF on the local magnetic moments on DCA.
-Free-standing DCA-Cu with varying charge is also included as a control.
+Free-standing DCA-Cu calculated by both DFT and the mean-field Hubbard model with varying charge is also included as a control.
 Determining an unambiguous charge transfer can be challenging due to electron density partitioning effects.
 Therefore we use multiple methods to estimate plausible bounds for the charge transfer (see Methods and Supplementary Notes).
 Free-standing DCA-Cu shows that local magnetic moments are maximised when the orbitals are half-filled (one electron per orbital) and weaken rapidly away from half-filling.
 This trend is corroborated on substrates.
 Substrates with electron fillings closer to half-filling (Ag(111), hBN/Cu(111)) show magnetic moments, while substrates which deplete electrons (Cu(111), Au(111)) or completely fill the bands (Al(111), see also Supplementary Fig. \ref*{fig:misc-bands}c) do not show any magnetic moments.
 Graphite, while having much weaker MOF-substrate coupling than bare metals, also has very weak magnetic moments due to a low electron occupation.
 Overall, it is clear that electron occupation of the MOF is a significant factor in determining whether or not magnetic moments occur in the MOF.
-However, this does not address the effect which MOF-substrate hybridisation plays on the magnetic moments.
-For that we turn to a simplified model.
+But it is also clear that the magnetic moments deviate from the free-standing results when a substrate is considered.
+This indicates that variables such as MOF-substrate hybridisation and/or substrate-induced strain also influence the magnetic moments.
+To analyse these variables we turn to a simplified model.